 Draw an X through the items under CANNOT.
-These are what stressed out people focus on 90% of the time.
+These are what stressed out people focus their energy on 90% of the time.
 Circle all items on the right side of the page underneath the word CAN.
 Focus 80% of your energy here, and the anxiety you feel will decrease.

 Step 4: You listed 3 action items.
-Schedule time to focus here each week.
-Engage one of these it items by the end of the day today.
+Schedule time to complete each action.
+In fact, choose to engage one of these tasks by the end of the day today.
 Pull out this worksheet whenever the stressor starts to negatively impact your life and it will help you start thinking right again.

 Click here to get a fillable pfd worksheet on this topic.
 Feel free to give it to friends and/or use with your own clients

 Writing your thoughts down is powerful.
-Things that are fuzzy in your head become clear on paper.
+Things that are fuzzy in your head become much clearer on paper.
 You start seeing things clearly.
 You start to see that all you have control over is yourself (i.e. your actions & your perspective).
-Tension loses it’s power as you gain insight into your power.
 Make this tool a new habit.